Automatic Power Factor Controller Using 8051 Microcontroller – Complete Student Guide

 🔘 Step 2: Load Selection

-• A switch connected to P1.0 lets you choose the type of load:
+A switch connected to P1.0 allows selection of the load type:

-• The potentiometer connected to P1.1 acts like a current transformer input.
+A potentiometer connected to P1.1 is used to simulate the current transformer (CT) input.

 • Apparent Power (VA) = Voltage × Current

-• Real Power (Watts) = Apparent Power × PF
+• Real Power (W) = Apparent Power × Power Factor

 • Power Factor (PF) = Real Power ÷ Apparent Power